 SUPERGRID was shot on a low budget and made use of several of the run down and abandoned structures here in Saskatchewan to stretch its resources and give it an authentically gritty look.
 The open and empty prairie landscape makes a good backdrop for the film.
 Although with all the action in the film you might not notice much of it.
 There’s vehicle chases, shootouts, fights, there’s even an improvised tank that shows up for the final battle.

 There is a bit more of a human element to the film than the typical film of its kind.
 Estrangement and reconciliation is a recurring theme in SUPERGRID.
-Apart from each other, both of the brothers have come to distances with women in their lives and both will have to deal with these issues during the film Natalie Krill (BELOW HER MOUTH) is excellent as Jesse’s ex-wife North as is Tinsel Korey (Z NATION) as Eagle, Deke’s former girlfriend.
-The chemistry between is excellent.
-Sharp-eyed viewers will also notice a fun performance from ex-pro wrestler Jay “Christian” Reso (DARK RISING, MEDIUM RAW: NIGHT OF THE WOLF)as King Kurtis.
+Apart from each other, both of the brothers have come to distances with women in their lives.
+And both will have to deal with these issues during the film.
+Natalie Krill (BELOW HER MOUTH) is excellent as Jesse’s ex-wife North.
+As is Tinsel Korey (Z NATION) as Eagle, Deke’s former girlfriend.
+The chemistry is excellent.
+Sharp-eyed viewers will also notice a fun performance from ex-pro wrestler Jay “Christian” Reso (DARK RISING, MEDIUM RAW: NIGHT OF THE WOLF) as King Kurtis.

 SUPERGRID is playing a few festival dates ahead of a December release here in Canada via Raven Banner Entertainment.
 A US release is in the works.